preetichaudharyds-droid/AI-doc/README.md

-🩺 AI Doctor – Disease Prediction System
+🩺 AI Doctor – Disease Prediction System<br>

 📌 Overview

 AI Doctor is a machine learning-based web application that predicts possible diseases based on user-input symptoms.
 It provides quick and intelligent predictions using trained ML models and a user-friendly interface.